apnadkarni/tcl-cffi/README.md

 - Implicit conversions of numerics, strings, structs and arrays
 - Safety mechanisms for pointers
-- Automatic encoding of string values passed and returned from C functions
+- Encoding of string values passed and returned from C functions
 - Exception generation based on C function return values
 - Proc-like argument processing with defaults, error messages etc.
 - Utilities for managing memory and conversion to native formats